princjef/gomarkdoc/format/README.md

 ## type [AzureDevOpsMarkdown](<https://github.com/princjef/gomarkdoc/blob/master/format/devops.go#L18>)

-AzureDevOpsMarkdown provides a Format which is compatible with Azure DevOps's syntax and semantics\.
+AzureDevOpsMarkdown provides a Format which is compatible with Azure DevOps's syntax and semantics.
 See the Azure DevOps documentation for more details about their markdown format: https://docs.microsoft.com/en-us/azure/devops/project/wiki/markdown-guidance?view=azure-devops

 ```go
 type AzureDevOpsMarkdown struct{}